-After a long way driving on a rocky off-road, we stopover in Taznakht.
+After a long way of driving on a rocky off-road, we stopover in Taznakht.
 It was a former trading post for this large region.
 This little Berber village is one of the biggest centers of carpets in the kingdom.

-We finish our day arriving to the fortified village of Aït Benhaddou, built in the 11th century.
-Once upon a time this Kasbah was the former caravan route between the Sahara and Marrakech.
+We finish our day arriving at the fortified village of Aït Benhaddou, built in the 11th century.
+Once upon a time, this Kasbah was the former caravan route between the Sahara and Marrakech.
 It is situated on a hill along the Salty River and has some beautiful examples of Kasbahs, which unfortunately sustain damage during each rainstorm and windstorms.
-Most of the town's inhabitants now live in a more modern village at the other bank of the river; however, three families are still living within this Kasbah.
+Most of the town’s inhabitants now live in a more modern village at the other bank of the river; however, three families are still living within this Kasbah.
 Aït Benhaddou Kasbah has been a UNESCO World Heritage Site since 1987 and several films have been shot there, including Lawrence of Arabia (1962), Time Bandits (1981), The Jewel of the Nile (1985), Kundun (1997) Gladiator (2000) and Alexander (2004).

 Day 4: Ait Ben Haddou - Telouet– Marrakech

-Just 40 km from Ait Benhadou Kasbah, we will see the Kasbah of Telout, a former route of the caravans from the Sahara over the Atlas Mountains to Marrakech.
-It was the seat of the El Glaoui family's power; they were given political power of Morocco south of High Atlas Mountains by the King Moulay Hassan.
+Just 40 km from Ait Benhaddou Kasbah, we will see the Kasbah of Telout, a former route of the caravans from the Sahara over the Atlas Mountains to Marrakech.
+It was the seat of the El Glaoui family’s power; they were given political power of Morocco south of High Atlas Mountains by King Moulay Hassan.
 The Glaouis were almost as strong in power as the sultan himself.
 The palace can still be visited but it is steadily becoming more damaged and is slowly collapsing.
 In 2010, work was underway to restore the property.
-After lunching in Telout we drive straight away to Marrakesh
+After lunching in Telout we drive straight away to Marrakesh.

-Marrakech to Erg Chigaga 4D/3N Desert Tour, What's Included:
+Marrakech to Erg Chigaga 4D/3N Desert Tour, What′s Included